sistemicorp/p01-upyrpc/README.md

 ```
 This pattern is used for most commands that will return right away with a result.

-For commands that perform long running tasks on the target, you will need to poll the target with,
+For commands that perform long running tasks on the target, you will need to poll the target with a pattern like this,
 ```
 success, result = pyb.long_running_example(5)
 logging.info("{} {}".format(success, result))